chaijs/chaijs.github.io/plugins/_harrysarson_chai_iterator.md

 #### User-defined iterable objects

-chai-iterator is best used to test
-[user-defined iterable objects][custom-iterable], like the one constructed by the following [class][class].
+That's enough fiddling around with built-in objects whose iteration behavior is well-known.
+Chai Iterator is best used to test [user-defined iterable objects][custom-iterable], like the one constructed by the following [class][class].